 Remember if you want to wax do so at least 48 hours before applications, it is much easier to apply the product to a baby smooth chest but if you are a tad more hirsute then try one of the mouses or creams.

 What are the top tips for the perfect tan?

-Step away from that bottle: DON’T hit the self-tan without reading this!
-International tanning guru and creator of the new self-titled self-tan line
+Step away from that bottle: DON’T hit the self-tan without read these key facts.

 Here’s our ultimate DOs & DON’Ts of tanning at home.
 Pay attention ladies…